felipe-vrgs/QuadMat/README.md

 * Open loop simulation for a quadcopter model using the space state equations and ode45.
 * Plot of X,Y,Z axis values and the drone angles (ϕ, θ, ψ).
-* Simulink models for the model.
+* Simulink blocks for the model.

 ## TODO